saturnlighting/literature-review/README.md

 that “cycle tracks were valued the most, followed by street lighting, and bicycle lanes”.

+“Street lighting and security are two of the main factors (5 and 6 out of 18) for cycle commuting routes after 1) number of trucks 2) buses and
+3) traffic volume and 4) speed” (Segadilha and Sanches 2014).

 <!-- "@winters_motivators_2011 found that a major deterrent to cycling was if the route was not well lit after-dark.
 The deterrent effect was largest for people who don’t currently cycle but potentially would do in the future, highlighting the importance of lighting in encouraging uptake of cycling" [@uttley_road_2020].  -->

-(Sanders and Cooper 2013)

-Respondents in a study that examined if neighbourhood environments were associated with walking and cycling, reported that good lighting at night is an important facilitator of cycling (Lee and Moudon 2008).
+“Increasing street lighting is the second top suggestions for cyclists to improve safety” (Sanders and Cooper 2013).

 <!-- "Nightfall was more of a deterrent to bicycling than walking" [@cervero_walking_2003].  -->

-“The presence of street lighting increased the likelihood of daily cycling in \< 75 years old females and rural females but not in other subgroups.”
+“The presence of street lighting increased the likelihood of daily cycling in \< 75 years old females and rural females, but not in other subgroups.”
 (Van Cauwenberg et al. 2012).

 “Children whose routes had a high density of streetlights were less likely to cycle to school” (Panter et al. 2010).

+Respondents in a study that examined if neighbourhood environments were associated with walking and cycling, reported that good lighting at night is an important facilitator of cycling (Lee and Moudon 2008).

 <!-- ## Cycling, crime, and lighting -->
 <!-- "Variables related to crime and lighting of public spaces were associated with active travel in countries in Latin America" [@castillo-paredes_perceived_2022]. -->